jorgebucaran/hyperapp/README.md

 ## Documentation

-HyperApp's documentation is located in the [wiki](https://github.com/hyperapp/hyperapp/wiki).
-Feel free to contribute new content or improve any of the existing pages.
+All documentation, guides and API reference are located in the [wiki](https://github.com/hyperapp/hyperapp/wiki).
+Feel free to contribute new content and improve the existing pages.

 ## License